vinaydhegde/testdriven-site/_posts/2017-06-20-01-part3-update-component.markdown

 )} />
 ```

-Make sure to remove the `AddUser` import at the top of the file, and the test it out.
+Make sure to remove the `AddUser` import at the top of the file, and then test it out.

 #### Table